Light brown puppy with large ears mid-jump over muddy ground with green grass in the background.

 • Emotional stability

-• Energy can remain high
+• Energy to remain high

-• Boundary testing may continue
+• Boundary testing to continue

-There is a wide range of normal.
+There is a wide range of normal during this stage.

 Regression Phases